 At Tyler, we’re invested in your success.
-Our fully online degrees give you flexible options to meet your educational goals on your own terms.
+Our fully online programs give you flexible options to meet your educational goals on your own terms.
 We offer:

-- High-quality classes lead by instructors specifically trained to teach online.
+- High-quality classes led by instructors specifically trained to teach online.

 - High value.
 Our tuition rates are among the lowest in Virginia, and many courses feature no-cost or low-cost textbooks.

-- A friendly, supportive community, including online tutoring, library services, advising, testing, disability support services and more.
+- A friendly, supportive community, including online tutoring, library services, advising, testing, disability support services, career services and more.

-Our full course schedule is available at jtcc.edu/schedule.
-Though not all course options for a degree program are available online, each of our online degree programs can be completed fully online.
+Our full course schedule is also available online.
+While not all of our course options for a major are taught online, each of our online majors can be completed fully virtually.

 We’re Here to Help